 Some historians believe the Club may have played a role in launching the Korean War.
 In January 1950 Secretary of State Dean Acheson outlined America’s “defense perimeter” in the Far East during a Club luncheon but did not include South Korea.
 Soviet dictator Joseph Stalin may have taken that as a green light to arm the North Koreans to invade the South.

 Both Ronald Reagan and Jimmy Carter announced their presidential bids at the Club, and George W. Bush introduced his national security team during the 2000 election.
-When Sen. Barack Obama visited the Club in 2006, he played second fiddle to movie actor George Clooney in a press conference about Darfur.
+When Sen. Barack Obama visited the Club in 2006, he joined actor George Clooney in a press conference about Darfur.

 Beginning in 1994, CBS news legend Marvin Kalb launched a series of television forums that probe the craft of journalism.
 He has questioned such journalism luminaries as CBS anchors Walter Cronkite, Dan Rather and Katie Couric, CNN international correspondent Christiane Amanpour, investigative reporters Seymour Hersh and Dana Priest, AP President Tom Curly and News Corp.
 CEO Rupert Murdoch.